-The key to the successful implementation of the international programme of radiobiological and astrobiological research is the possibility of conducting experiments at JINR nuclear physics facilities, including heavy-ion beams at the VBLHEP (the SIMBO station at the ARIADNA@NICA complex) and FLNR (the Genom-M facility at U-400M); proton beams at MSC-230 and LINAC-200 at the DLNP; and neutron beams at the FLNP (IBR-2, IREN, and EG-5).
-The need for machine time is up to 100 hours per year for each accelerator.
+The key to the successful implementation of the international programme of radiobiological and astrobiological research is the possibility of conducting experiments at JINR nuclear physics facilities: on heavy-ion beams at VBLHEP (the SIMBO station at the ARIADNA@NICA complex) and FLNR (the Genom-M facility at U-400M), on proton beams at MSC-230 and at the Linac-200 electron accelerator at DLNP, and on neutron beams at FLNP (IBR-2, IREN, and EG-5).
+The need for machine time is up to 100 hours/year for each accelerator.
 The MLIT computing complex resources are also required for calculations (CPU+GPU), storage, and automated processing of biological data (storage capacity of up to 1 PB).

-The gradual development of the infrastructure for biological research at the LRB, as the international research programme expands and is provided with resources from collaborations, involves:
+The gradual development of the infrastructure for biological research at LRB, as the international research programme expands and is provided with resources from collaborations, involves:

-- 1) Commissioning of equipment for molecular and cellular omics studies (mass spectrometers, high-performance sequencer, flow cytofluorimeter sorter, laser confocal scanning microscope, etc.); - 2) Upgrade of the vivarium; design and commissioning of equipment for animal tomography (optical, fMRI, SPECT/PET); - 3) Design, construction, and licensing of radiochemical units for research on cell cultures and laboratory animals: - 4) Design, creation, and commissioning of a microbeam and compact ionizing radiation sources for precision irradiation of cells and animals; - 5) Design, construction, and installation of a simulator for modeling complex radiation fields; purchase of spectrometers and dosimetry equipment.
+- commissioning of equipment for molecular and cellular omics studies (mass spectrometers, high-performance sequencer, flow cytofluorimeter sorter, laser confocal scanning microscope, etc.); - upgrade of the vivarium; design and commissioning of equipment for animal tomography (optical, fMRI, SPECT/PET); - design, construction, and licensing of radiochemical units for research on cell cultures and laboratory animals; - design, creation, and commissioning of a microbeam and compact ionizing radiation sources for precision irradiation of cells and animals; - design, construction, and installation of a simulator for modeling complex radiation fields; purchase of spectrometers and dosimetry equipment.